patrickfav/uber-apk-signer/README.md

 ## Command Line Interface

     -a,--apks <file/folder>           Can be a single apk or a folder containing multiple apks.
 These are used as source for zipalining/signing/verifying.
-It is also possible to provide multiple locations space seperated (can be mixed file folder): '/apk /apks2 my.apk'.
+It is also possible to provide multiple locations space seperated (can be mixed file folder):
+                                      '/apk /apks2 my.apk'.
 Folder will be checked non-recursively.
+       --allowResign                  If this flag is set, the tool will not show error on signed apks, but will sign them with the new certificate (therefore removing the old one).
        --debug                        Prints additional info for debugging.
        --dryRun                       Check what apks would be processed without actually doing anything.
     -h,--help                         Prints help docs.
        --ks <keystore>                The keystore file.
 If this isn't provided, will try to sign with a debug keystore.
 The debug keystore will be searched in the same dir as execution and 'user_home/.android' folder.
 If it is not found there a built-in keystore will be used for convenience.
 It is possible to pass one or multiple keystores.
-The syntax for multiple params is '<index>=<keystore>' for example:
+The syntax for multiple params is '<index>=<keystore>' for example: '1=keystore.jks'.
-                                '1=keystore.jks'.
 Must match the parameters of --ksAlias.
        --ksAlias <alias>              The alias of the used key in the keystore.
 Must be provided if --ks is provided.
 It is possible to pass one or multiple aliases for multiple keystore configs.
-The syntax for multiple params is '<index>=<alias>' for example:
+The syntax for multiple params is '<index>=<alias>' for example: '1=my-alias'.
-                                '1=my-alias'.
 Must match the parameters of --ks.
        --ksDebug <keystore>           Same as --ks parameter but with a debug keystore.
 With this option the default keystore alias and passwords are used and any arguments relating to these parameter are ignored.
        --ksKeyPass <password>         The password for the key.
 If this is not provided, caller will get a user prompt to enter it.
 It is possible to pass one or multiple passwords for multiple keystore configs.
 The syntax for multiple params is '<index>=<password>'.
 Must match the parameters of --ks.
        --ksPass <password>            The password for the keystore.
 If this is not provided, caller will get a user prompt to enter it.
 It is possible to pass one or multiple passwords for multiple keystore configs.
 The syntax for multiple params is '<index>=<password>'.
 Must match the parameters of --ks.
     -o,--out <path>                   Where the aligned/signed apks will be copied to.
 Must be a folder.
 Will generate, if not existent.
        --overwrite                    Will overwrite/delete the apks in-place
        --skipZipAlign                 Skips zipAlign process.
 Also affects verify.
     -v,--version                      Prints current version.
        --verbose                      Prints more output, especially useful for sign verify.
+       --verifySha256 <cert-sha256>   Provide one or multiple sha256 in string hex representation (ignoring case) to let the tool check it against hashes of the APK's certificate and use it in the verify process.
+All given hashes must be present in the signature to verify e.g. if 2 hashes are given the apk must have 2 signatures with exact these hashes (providing only one hash, even if it matches one cert, will fail).
     -y,--onlyVerify                   If this is passed, the signature and alignment is only verified.
        --zipAlignPath <path>          Pass your own zipalign executable.
 If this is omitted the built-in version is used (available for win, mac and linux)

 ### Examples